MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/select-types-of-rules-to-create.md

 | **WHQLFilePublisher** | Specifies that the binaries are validated and signed by WHQL, with a specific publisher (WHQLPublisher), and that the binary is the specified version or newer.
 This level is primarily for kernel binaries. |

 > [!NOTE]
-> When you create WDAC policies with [New-CIPolicy](/powershell/module/configci/new-cipolicy), you can specify a primary file rule level, by including the **-Level** parameter.
+> When you create Windows Defender Application Control policies with [New-CIPolicy](/powershell/module/configci/new-cipolicy), you can specify a primary file rule level, by including the **-Level** parameter.
 For discovered binaries that cannot be trusted based on the primary file rule criteria, use the **-Fallback** parameter.
 For example, if the primary file rule level is PCACertificate, but you would like to trust the unsigned applications as well, using the Hash rule level as a fallback adds the hash values of binaries that did not have a signing certificate.

 > [!NOTE]
 > - WDAC only supports signer rules for RSA certificate signing keys with a maximum of 4096 bits.